getcarina/getcarina.com/_tutorials/data-stores-mysql.md

       guestbook-mysql:1.0
     ```

-    Review the status of the application container and the logs of that container.
+    Review the container you just ran using the `--latest` parameter.
+The Status of the container should begin with "Up".
+If it doesn't, see the Troubleshooting section below

     ```bash
     docker ps --latest
+    ```

+    View the logs of the container you just ran using the `docker logs` command.
+The logs will contain some information based on the environment variables.

+    ```bash
     docker logs $(docker ps --quiet --latest)
     ```

-    Open a browser and visit your application.
+    Open a browser and visit your application by running the following command and pasting the result into your browser address bar.

     ```bash
     echo http://$(docker port $(docker ps --quiet --latest) 5000)